tanksdude/automated-reddit-video-tool-gui/README.md

 ## Options that currently work

-* Image settings (except paragraph separator)
+* Image settings
-* Audio voice
+* Speech voice
-* Video FPS & CRF
 * Video container
+* Video & Audio encoders
+* The speech file option
+* Audio-only option
+* Video replacement
+* Speech engine (Balabolka and eSpeak only, though those are the main ones)

 ## Options that kinda work

 * File name: cannot have spaces without breaking everything
-* Audio encoder: there is no translation from codec name to FFmpeg encoder, so only "copy" works
-* Image paragraph separator: only handles `\n` escape character
-* Audio only: actually does work, just not the way I want
+* Video FPS & CRF: technically works but not the way I want
+* Video preset: works for H.264 (and H.265) but not others

 ## Options that don't work

 * Word wrap for the input comment
-* The speech file option (though creating it does work, it's just not used anywhere)
-* Speech engine
-* Video encoder & video preset & `-movflags=+faststart`
-* Video replacement

 ## Example usage